 Copy and paste works the same as in any other operating system.
-First select the text, so that it appears highlighted, usually in blue.
+First select the text, so that it appears highlighted.
 Then press Ctrl - C. Now move the keyboard focus to the right position.
 Finally, to insert the text, press Ctrl - V.